Brew Method

 Key Takeaways

-- 1French Press is forgiving, but steep time, agitation, and filtration still decide the texture.
+- 1French press is forgiving, but grind consistency, steep time, and how much sediment reaches the cup still shape flavor.

 Highlights